Amy Casey Cooks

 Instructions

-2. While the charcoal briquettes are heating, prepare the turkey.
+• While the charcoal briquettes are heating, prepare the turkey.
 Remove any giblets and the neck.
 Place the cut lemons, garlic, and herbs in the cavity of the turkey.
 Brush the outside of the turkey with melted butter and season generously with kosher salt and pepper.
+If using a wireless thermometer, place it in the thickest part of the breast.

-3. Prepare the turkey.
+• Prepare the turkey.
 Remove any giblets and the neck.
 Place the cut lemons, garlic, and herbs in the cavity of the turkey.
 Brush the outside of the turkey with melted butter and season generously with kosher salt and pepper.
+If using a wireless thermometer, place it in the thickest part of the breast.

 Notes